-- Uploading DOCX is risky, and it is extra risky if you use a non-Microsoft word processor for your authoring - The Ack Receipt from such a filing has a "message digest" that is taken from a second, USPTOgenerated second DOCX file, not from your uploaded DOCX file.
+- Uploading DOCX is risky, even if you used Microsoft Word for your authoring - The Ack Receipt from such a filing has a "message digest" that is taken from a second, USPTOgenerated second DOCX file, not from your uploaded DOCX file.
 It is impossible, from the Ack Receipt or from any other records preserved in Patentcenter or PAIR for a patent application, for you to prove what was in the actual DOCX file that you uploaded.